 Molecular Epidemiology Resource

 From Sept.
-1, 2002, to June 30, 2015, nearly 7,000 patients newly diagnosed with lymphoma at Mayo Clinic's campus in Rochester, Minnesota, or at the University of Iowa in Iowa City, Iowa, were enrolled in the cohort.
-Researchers continue to follow up all participants to understand lymphoma outcomes and survivorship.
+1, 2002, to June 30, 2015, nearly 7,000 people newly diagnosed with lymphoma at Mayo Clinic's campus in Rochester, Minnesota, or at the University of Iowa in Iowa City, Iowa, were enrolled in the MER cohort.
+The MER was funded by the University of Iowa and the Mayo Clinic Lymphoma SPORE.

 Data collection protocol

-At enrollment, participants complete a medical history questionnaire, provide a blood specimen for DNA, plasma and serum, and give consent for researchers to access their medical records.
+At enrollment, participants completed a medical history questionnaire, provided a blood specimen for DNA, plasma and serum, and gave consent for researchers to access their medical records.
+Dr. Cerhan's lab collects participant-reported outcomes and survivorship data through regular follow-ups.

 Related study files